 Visa waiver agreement (entry into force 13.4.2020 00h00 CET)

 Korean authorities have informed us that the visa waiver agreement that allowed visa-free entry to the Republic of Korea for Swiss and Liechtenstein citizens will no longer be in force effective 13 April 00h00 CET.
 As a consequence, Swiss and Liechtenstein citizens will need a visa to enter the Republic of Korea.

-- Travelers from Europe with symptoms will be tested.
+- At the immigration, Travelers with symptoms will be tested.

-- If positive, admitted to hospital or treatment center
+- If positive, isolation and treatment at a hospital or treatment center

 - If negative, self-quarantine for 14 days at home or facility for short-term travelers